-All applicants shall be required to pay the full costs of the Commission's Environmental regardless whether the Commission is the lead or responsible agency as defined under CEQA.
-Preparation of Negative Declaration/Mitigated Negative Declaration Additional \$15,000 Preparation of an Environmental Impact Report (EIR) Additional \$25,000 If the proposal requires that LAECO propose a Negative Declaration/Mit igated Negative
+All applicants shall be required to pay the full costs of the Commission's Environmental Consultant's review regardless whether the Commission is the lead or responsible agency as defined under CEQA.

 If the proposal requires that LAFCO prepare a Negative Declaration/Mitigated Negative Declaration or EIR as CEQA lead agency, the CA Dept. of Fish and Wildlife (DFW) CEQA Environmental Document Filing Fees are required to be paid at the time LAFCO files the Notice of Determination with the Clerk of the Board of the affected County.
 The applicant will be notified of the appropriate fees, which must be received by LAFCO prior to the Commission hearing.
 Contact the LAFCO office for the current DFW filing fees.